 Tank/Aquarium Size

 A pair of medium-sized killifish can be kept in a 20-gallon long tank.
 Larger species should be kept in 30 gallons or more.
-Killifish that reach 2 inches in length can live in a tank as small as 12 gallons in size.
+Killifish that reach 2 inches in length can live in a tank as small as 12 gallons.

 Water Temperature & pH

-Since killifish are subtropical, they should be kept with a temperature range of 72°F to 75°F. Some species may need an adjustment to that specific temperature range.
+Since killifish are subtropical, they should be kept within a temperature range of 72°F to 75°F. Some species may need an adjustment to the specific temperature range.
 The pH also depends on the species of killifish, but most can tolerate a range between 5.8 to 8.0.

 Substrate